-The second purpose of savings is to have money put aside so that if something happens suddenly, you won’t be panicked or unprepared.
+The second purpose of savings is to have money put aside so that if something happens suddenly (like the car breaking down), you won’t be panicked or unprepared.
 You can draw from your savings to cover the costs.
 You can call this your emergency fund if you like; it is only to be touched in case of an emergency.

 Set up a savings account if you do not already have one.
 Put money into it each month.
 You can do this on a weekly basis or put some aside form each paycheck.
 Even $20 a paycheck will add up.
 Look at what you may be able to trim in your budget so you can add more money to your savings.

 Budgeting fun money each month is like putting a pressure valve in your budget.
 When you have a budget that is so tight you may come to resent it and forget that its purpose is to serve you in your financial goals.
 You may become frustrated and blow your budget, thus undermining your success.

 Having even $10 each for yourself and your husband to spend each month, no questions asked, is a helpful tool you can use to help stick to your budget.

 You can also budget for a fun family activity each month.

 Fun money releases the pressure to only spend money on your necessary budgeted items.
 It gives you some freedom in your budget and helps you stick with your budget in other areas.
 When you budget a little for fun money, your budget feels more like a workable plan than a noose.